After a lacklustre trading week so far, the Australian share market put on a very strong performance today and finished 1.26% higher.

 The Materials space gave our local bourse the most steam this session with the sector rising 3%.

 The value of trades was $6.1 billion on volume of 999 million shares.
-The top three stocks by value were Telstra Corp Limited (ASX:TLS), BHP Billiton Limited (ASX:BHP) and Commonwealth Bank of Australia (ASX:CBA).
+The top three stocks by value were Telstra Corp Limited (ASX:TLS)

 The Australia Bureau of Statistics released two new sets of economic data this morning.